hmyenilmez24/New-Unix-Shell/README.md

 clang ~/shell.c -o ~/shell
 ./shell.c

-Also you can execute shell.c with just clicking compiled “shell” file.
+Also the user can execute shell.c with just clicking a compiled “shell” file.